IT-takes-four/backend/scripts/load-testing/LOAD-TESTING.md

 # Load Testing for Game Search API

-This directory contains scripts for load testing the `/games/search` endpoint of the Quokka API.
+This directory contains scripts for load testing the `/games/search` endpoint of the playdamnit API.

 ## Scripts